jiaaom/Beethoven-Docs/README.md

-# Docsify Template
+# Beethoven Documentation

-> A simple [Docsify](https://github.com/docsifyjs/docsify/) template for creating Markdown-based documentation sites, with no build process required.
+> This repo contains the documentation for the Beethoven Framework.

+This site is built using [Docsify](https://github.com/docsifyjs/docsify/).

 ## Site Setup